Sabrina Lloyd: Personal life

-Outside of her acting career, she is an artist and has explored various mediums such as writing, painting and pottery.
+Outside of her acting career, she is an artist and has explored various media such as writing, painting and pottery.
 She has two cats named Lucy and Theodore and was a vegetarian for six years during the 1990s.
 In 2010, Lloyd studied creative writing at Columbia University.

 In April 1997, Lloyd married Ross Smith.
 They lived in Uganda for two years (2009–2010), and adopted a little girl while living there.
 They moved to Italy and lived in Rome for four years, where they had a son, and subsequently relocated to Vancouver Island.
 Lloyd is retired from acting.